Elizabeth1401/ADS-exercises/practice/exercises_from_class/exlpanation.md

 - **Recursive case:** split string into halves, process both recursively.

 - **Complexity:** O(n log n) due to slicing overhead, or O(n) if indexes are used.

+## Task 5
+Implement a function thet uses binary search on a sorted list of ints, to find out how many times an int occurs in the list: count_occurrences([1,2,2,3,4],2) Returns 3 count_occurrences([1,3,5,7],4) Returns 0

+---

+- We do two specialized binary searches:

+- - Left bound: keep searching left while we can still see x at mid.

+- - Right bound: keep searching right while we can still see x at mid.

+- Base case: interval becomes empty (low > high) → return -1.

+- Time complexity: each search is O(log n); two searches → O(log n) overall.

+- Why sorted is required: binary search only works when the search space is ordered.